The Wallace Collection Ticket Portal

 Read the full course description here.

-Joining Information and Format: This course will be taught through Zoom Webinar.
-Each course session duration is 120 minutes, including a five-minute break and Q&A session with the tutor.
 Tickets are for all dates of this course.
-Ticketholders will be emailed the Zoom link, Webinar ID and Passcode 24 hours in advance of the first course session, which should be retained for accessing both sessions.
+Ticketholders will be emailed the Zoom link, Webinar ID and Passcode 24 hours in advance of the first course session, which should be retained for accessing all sessions.

 Course Recording: This course will be recorded.
 Within 48 hours of each course session, ticket holders will be emailed a link to view the recording, which will be available for two weeks.